sheenisme/dev-docker/README.md

 # 🐳 Development Docker Environment

-A customized Docker development environment with pre-installed development tools.
+A customized Docker development environment with pre-installed development tools, designed to be resilient and easy to set up.

 ---